Gumnut Document

 Requests that the server create a snapshot of the current document state, while giving you a chance to write them to your own backend.
 This can be useful to ensure all changes are persisted.

-doc.actions.commit(async ({ changes, all }) => {
+doc.actions.commit(async ({ dirty, all }) => {

 // TODO: write your changes to your own backend here